tadi-karuma/ionosphere-energy-concept/README.md

 ## 🔹 License

 This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+If you have thoughts or suggestions, feel free to join the [Discussions](https://github.com/tadi-karuma/ionosphere-energy-concept/discussions).

 Keywords: ionosphere, electromagnetic energy, plasma control, space infrastructure, speculative technology, open science